Your Path to Success: A Social Media Marketing Strategy

 • Host Contests or Giveaways: Offer incentives for engagement, such as entering a contest by tagging friends.

-• Share User-Generated Content: Encouraging followers to create content for your brand boosts engagement and strengthens the community.
+• Share User-Generated Content: Encouraging followers to create content for your brand boosts engagement and fosters a stronger community.

 How do I handle negative comments on social media?